-For Quality Control Engineers and Technicians, we recognize that you may have contact with people and surfaces including laboratory equipment, product, and shared computer space as you go about your work.
+For sales associates and customer service representatives (CSRs), we recognize that you will have contact with the public and surfaces, such as money, paperwork, computers and other products, as you work.
 You could potentially come in contact with droplets from these interactions.
 COVID-19 can travel in respiratory droplets that are released into the environment by laughing, coughing or sneezing.

 Take a look at where you might minimize those risks within your workplace.
 Consult public health information to learn the symptoms of COVID-19 infection.
 Recognize and report these hazards and use appropriate controls.
-Ensure that you or your co-workers stay home if you have symptoms.
+Ensure that you or your co-workers stay home if you or they have symptoms.

 We understand - so it's important to take a look at where you can possibly minimize those risks within your workplace.
-Take a look at the controls below to see how they may assist you.
+Take a look at the measures and procedures controls below to see how they may assist you in making your workplace safe.